What does this data mean?

 - We work as a team to prepare the patient to return home and to school.
 Patient and family education teaches parents how to care for their child after leaving Children’s.

 - Our certified teachers work with the family to guide them through the process of returning to school—from elementary school to college.
 They also work with the patient’s school to provide education about the patient, their condition and their needs.

 - Age and developmentally appropriate activities and recreational outings help patients relearn and practice everyday things, like using public transportation and buying groceries.

 - Our social workers identify resources in the community to assist and support the patient and family after discharge.

 Patient discharge to home/community is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
-UDSMR compares our Brain Injury Program to other pediatric programs in the nation.
+UDSMR compares our Brain Injury Program to similar pediatric programs in the nation.